ai2es/tai4es-trustathon-2022/severe/README.md

 3. Determine the learned relationship
 4. Assess explanations for individual predictions

 By gaining a deeper understanding of the dataset/model, we can start to assess the trustwortiness of the model.
+We have provided template notebooks with examples of model explainability for a single model for the classification and regression tasks.
+In each of them there are series of question for the participants to ponder and discuss when comes to model development, understanding, and implementation.
+We include optional tasks and the flexibility to evaluate different ML models.
+We encourage the participants to attempt these different tasks to ensure their understanding of the material.

+These notebooks expect that you complete the classification tasks before the regression tasks.

 ## Data and ML Models

 [The Storm EVent ImagRy (SEVIR) dataset](https://proceedings.neurips.cc/paper/2020/file/fa78a16157fed00d7a80515818432169-Paper.pdf) is a spatiotemporal dataset curated on weather events.
 The SEVIR dataset is based on 3 channels (C02, C09, C13) from Geostationary Environmetnal Satellite System (GOES)-16, Next-Generation Radar (NEXRAD) vertically integrated liquid, and GOES-16 Geostationary Lightning Mapper (GLM) flashes.
 Using these weather-centered imagery, Chase et al. extracted spatial percentiles from the visible reflectance, water vapor brightness temperature, infrared, and VIL.
 Additional details on the feature engineering can be found at this [link](https://github.com/ai2es/WAF_ML_Tutorial_Part1/blob/main/jupyter_notebooks/Notebook02_Feature_Engineering.ipynb).
+For this summer school program, we have coarsened the resolution of the SEVIR dataset to faciliate comparsion between traditional and deep learning techniques.
+We have cleverly re-named this dataset as sub-SEVIR.

 ## Notes
 * [Randy Chase's SEVIR Colab Notebook](https://colab.research.google.com/drive/1pxJo458Ol0uLcAPyQWHyJpldze-tjnqG?usp=sharing)